 A person in receipt of means tested benefits must declare any inheritance so that their entitlement can be reassessed.
 It is not uncommon for someone to attempt to ‘hide’ their inheritance by requesting that it is paid into the bank account of a different family member or friend and caution must be exercised in respect of any such requests.
 Proper planning means that such deception is entirely unnecessary – but sadly few people take proper advice which would avoid accusations of benefits fraud.

 The serious approach taken by the courts in relation to benefits fraud has been highlighted this week after a 57 year old benefits cheat was jailed for nine months and is now subject to a proceeds of crime investigation into his affairs after he fraudulently claimed £64,000 despite his wife receiving a £105,000 inheritance.
 (Ed.
 It bears repeating that charges of benefit fraud could easily have been avoided had the person who his inherited from had good advice which took into account their circumstances.)

-Also this week a bereaved wife has been charged with fraudulently claiming £8000 widow’s allowance despite her new partner moving in to their home.
+Also a bereaved wife has been charged with fraudulently claiming £8000 widow’s allowance despite her new partner moving into their home.

 The previously named ‘mum of the year’ had failed to declare her change in

 circumstances which meant that she was no longer entitled to the benefit.